 10. Skills You Need

 Skills You Need covers four major components of interpersonal skills: listening, verbal communication, EQ, and teamwork.
 Your answers will determine if you’re above, at, or below average, and how to better interact with others.
+(Note: You don’t need to download anything to take the test.)

 This awesome, in-depth assessment takes you through various career situations, gaging both your skill level and interest.
 Then, it will provide you with several options for your ultimate career.
 (OK, it might not know you perfectly, but you might enjoy knowing which jobs you could totally pull off.)